gregoryverghese/PySlide/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This library provides functionality to preprocess histolpathological whole slide images.
-Digital whole slide images are super high resolution images of a physical tissue specimen that has been removed during surgery and post biopsy.
-These specimens are stored on glass slides and scanned using a biological scanner.
-The digtal images are often around sizes of 100,000x100,000 pixels (1gb-4gb).
+Digital whole slides are super high resolution images of a physical tissue specimen that has been removed during surgery for assessment by a pathologist.
+These specimens are stored on glass slides and scanned using a biological scanner to produce an image around the size of 100,000x100,000 pixels (1gb-4gb).

-Due the large memory footprint analysing the images computationally can be a complex tasks particularly in the contect of machine learning.
+Due to their large memory footprint, analysing the images computationally can be a complex task, particularly in the contect of machine learning.
 A number of approaches have been explored to ease the memory burden including tiling the image into smaller more manageable patches.
 This library provides, a hopefully, simple way to perform such techniques and save down the resultant files.
 Functionality includes:

 * patching methods to split the image into smaller tiles
 * generating mask representations of images for segmentation tasks
 * measuring class imbalance and calculating weights
 * sampling techniques
-* saving images in a number of different formats - HD5Y,LDB database,tfrecord files
+* saving images in a number of different formats - HDF5,LMDB,tfrecords,PNG

-I hope this hels saving some of the unneccessary and tedious time creating boilerplace code to preprocess such whole slide images for analysis.
+I hope this library can save some of the unneccessary and tedious time creating boilerplace code to preprocess such WSIs and is a useful tool for the digital pathology and medical AI community.

 ### Built With